AlexBocken/bthandler/README.md

 ```
 If you have troubles with an uninstall, _additionally_ run `which bt | xargs rm`.

+# Troubleshooting

+## If bt takes long to show a menu
+consider turning off `AUTOSCAN`.
+If there are many devices around you autoscanning will add them all to your `bluetoothctl devices` list.
+Every device on that list get's checked whether it's connected at startup.

+This should only be an issue if `bluetoothctl scan off` is unreliable for you though.

 # TODO

 - start scanning for new devices immediately at execution to save time when pairing new devices -> **Implemented**